shzoghby/twilio-power-automate/README.md

 [Microsoft Dynamics 365](https://dynamics.microsoft.com) is a line of enterprise resource planning and customer relationship management software applications.
 In this project, we will have the [Power Automate](https://powerapps.microsoft.com) flows that you can trigger using HTTP or Dataverse to quickly send SMS notifications to:
 1. Contact Entity
 2. Static/Dynamic Marketing List Members
-3. all members in all Static/Dynamic Marketing Lists of a selected Campaign
+3. All members in all Static/Dynamic Marketing Lists of a selected Campaign

 ---